uuuuuvika/Minishell/README.md

 - [ ] expansions not working when input is `$PWD` or `$HOME`
 - [ ] check for right syntax in `export VAR=123` Needs to have `=` and var name should be only alpha I think (check tester)
 - [ ] `export VAR=123` should not export numbers or variable names without value.
 Also check exit codes for each case.
+- [ ] unset V is not unsetting a variable

 ## General TODO:
 - [x] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env, exit